 Rebecca sherman & rebecca robertson

-Rebecca Sherman and I met ten years ago when we worked at the same art magazine, and we became friends over trips to art show.
+Rebecca Sherman and I met ten years ago when we worked at the same art magazine, and we became friends over trips to art shows.
 I’ve seen her work change and develop over that time, but we’d never really sat down to talk about how she thinks about what she does.
 Rebecca’s paintings are dense, semi-abstracted views of commercial and industrial spaces that pay hyperreal attention to reflection and light.
 In our conversation in her Greenpoint apartment, she explained the way her work embodies her thinking about New York City, and how it has evolved in response to her changing emotional and geographic location here.
 Photography has also been an important tool for Rebecca.
 But even as her process has incorporated Photoshop, digital photography and a more sophisticated approach to planning her final images, the pleasures and surprises of the act of painting remain essential to her work.

 RR: I wanted to ask about the role New York City has played in your work, and how it’s changed over the years.
 A lot of your paintings are really specific about place.
 How has that played out in your paintings?